enternoescape/opendct/README.md

 3. Edit opendct.properties per the section below if you want to limit what it should discover otherwise continue to the next step.
   * *Windows:* From the Start Menu, open OpenDCT Properties.

-  * *Linux:* The opendct.properties file is located under /opt/opendct/conf/opendct.properties.
+  * *Linux:* In versions 0.4.17 and older, the opendct.properties file is located under /opt/opendct/conf/opendct.properties.
+Starting with 0.4.18 it is now located under /etc/opendct/conf/opendct.properties.
 4. Start OpenDCT in console mode the first time.
   * *Windows:* From the Start Menu, open OpenDCT Run as Console.